-There are also seven new sensors to track skin temperature and tell you whether it's within normal limits, plus an improved sleep tracking algorithm without compromising weight or battery life.
+There are also seven new sensors to track skin temperature and tell you whether it's within normal limits, plus an improved sleep tracking algorithm, all without compromising on weight or battery life.

-The main downside of the Oura smart ring is its price; plus, Oura introduced a subscription service, which gives access to extra tools and insights for a monthly fee.
-Only the upside, you get six months free when you buy the ring, and anyone upgrading from the second-gen version gets lifetime membership for free.
+The main downside of the Oura smart ring is its $299 (about £230 / AU$420) price, and Oura has now introduced a subscription service as well, which gives access to extra tools and insights for a monthly fee.
+You get six months free when you buy the ring, and anyone upgrading from the second-gen version gets lifetime membership free, but it makes the full package quite steep.

 Read our full Oura (Generation 3) review